-We have seen how the universe grew from a tiny point to become the enormous - probably infinite - place which surrounds us.
-Focusing on only a small part of this huge entity, we saw how our solar system formed and then our planet; how the Earth evolved to reach its current, temporary state of support of life; when life was born and how it evolved from bacteria to plants and marine creatures, then land creatures like dinosaurs, then mammals and primates and - currently - us.
+We have seen how the universe grew from a tiny point to become the enormous - probably infinite - place we see about us.
+We have focused on a small part of this huge entity and have seen how our solar system has formed and then our planet; how the Earth evolved to reach its current - but temporary - state of support of life; when life was born and how it evolved from bacteria to plants and marine creatures, then land creatures like dinosaurs, then mammals and primates and - currently - us.

 So now what?
-A complete study of the subject of us is well beyond the domain of this document, so let's concentrate on a limited subset of it.
-As a former physicist and informaticien, and so naturally interested in energy and communications, my goal (hope?) is to emphasize those two threads in studying the human body.
+Well, there's us.
+But a complete study of that subject is well beyond the domain of this document, so let's concentrate on a limited subset of it.
+As a former physicist and informaticien, and so naturally interested in energy and communications, I will emphasize those two threads in studying the human body.
+That, at least, is the goal.
 This route should lead to the ultimate and most subjective-seeming domain, cognitive science - the study of the brain.

-We must start small, though, with cells, as all else living follows from them.
-In order to understand them, we need to know some chemistry.
+We must start small, though, with cells, as all else follows from them.
+And in order to understand them, we need to know some chemistry.